 If, however, you have land but you are alone or just have a couple people then you all need to learn how to do everything that will ever need done.
 Defense becomes more difficult but not impossible.

 Always stay armed, keep the perimeter fenced and have it wired so if it is disturbed you will be aware that someone has crossed your “safe zone”.
-Booby trap the hell out of the perimeter, man traps, punji pits, these are all good to know how to make.
+Booby trap the perimeter, man traps, punji pits, these are all good to know how to make.